skip to content

 Create ssh keys

-In order to connect with your vps via ssh, we need to create a set of ssh keys.
+To connect with your vps via ssh, we need to create a set of ssh keys.
 This can be skipped, if you do not want to use ssh keys for authentication (in that case the password for your root-login will be sent to your email-address by Hetzner).

 Linode’s documentation describes step-by-step what to do.
 So I am only going to summarise the commands: